-At the Oxnard College Marine Center and Aquarium, the VCCCD Police Department shares jurisdiction with the Oxnard Police Department for incidents requiring criminal investigation.
-All crimes in progress and suspicious activity should be reported to the Oxnard Police Department at (805) 385-7740.
-For emergencies, call the Oxnard Police Department at 9-1-1.
+The Oxnard College Marine Center and Aquarium is longer located separate from Oxnard College, but it did exist at the off-site location during 2021-2023.
+At the Oxnard College Marine Center and Aquarium, the VCCCD Police Department shared jurisdiction with the Oxnard Police Department for incidents requiring criminal investigation.
+All crimes in progress and suspicious activity were reported to the Oxnard Police Department at (805) 385-7740.